Uname Command in Linux – Examples + Options

 Uname -a

-The uname -a command can be used to display all system information such as the OS name, version, and Kernel release.
+The uname -a command can be used to display all system information such as the kernel name, hostname, kernel version, operating system, etc. This means it gives a comprehensive summary of system information (combines almost all the other options).

 uname -a